 NIHR Evidence publishes Alerts, which are short, accessible summaries of NIHR-funded research.
 Comments from reviewers include health and care professionals, as well as people with lived experience, carers and other members of the public.
 We value our reviewers’ thoughts on how research impacts them, and they help us decide whether to develop an Alert on a piece of research.

 If you would like to share your views on research and help others understand its impact, become a reviewer.

-Please note that if you are registering as a public reviewer, we will be offering a small honorarium payment for each of your completed reviews.
+Please note that we offer some reviewers a small honorarium for each completed review.
 Please see our Payment Policy for further information.